GoogleCloudPlatform/storage-sdrs/readme/README-docker.md

 # Docker
 The SDRS server application is intended to run in a docker container.
+Download and install [Docker](https://www.docker.com/get-started) on your local development environment

 ## Build & Publish
 The docker build process will copy source code, install dependencies, and run the maven package target.